Shefaul-22/gamehub-library/README.md

 ## Key Features

 * Browse and explore a collection of games
+* See game details if user logged in
 * Responsive design for mobile, tablet, and desktop
 * Dynamic routing using React Router
 * Clean and user-friendly interface